jeanbza/git-java-websiteskeleton/README.md

 1. Unit tests: either `./gradlew` (clean compile test), or specifically `./gradlew unitTest`
 1. Acceptance tests: `./gradlew acceptanceTest`
     - Note: you may need to install Firefox for Selenium to run
+1. All the tests: `./gradlew clean assemble unitTest acceptanceTest`

 ## Setting up Jenkins CI (with vagrant, virtualbox, chef)